cmg-york/istardt/docs/README.md

 Provides a Backus-Naur Form (BNF) grammar specification for the iStar-DT-X XML format.
 This formal notation describes the syntax rules of the XML language used in the project, detailing the structure of elements such as actors, goals, tasks, and formulas.

 ### domain_model_uml (.png, .uml)
-Contains a UML class diagram of the Java domain model implemented in the system.
+Contains a UML class diagram of the iStar-DT Java domain model.

 ### ocl.md (Work in progress)
 Lists Object Constraint Language (OCL) constraints applied in the system.
 These constraints align with Schematron.